codepath/android_guides/Working-with-the-ImageView.md

 ### Scale Types

 An ImageView can display an image differently based on the `scaleType` provided.
-Above we discussed the `fitXY` type along with `adjustViewBounds`.
+Above we discussed the `fitXY` type along with `adjustViewBounds` to match the aspect ratio of the drawable.
 The following is a list of all the most common types:

 | Scale Type | Description |
 | ---------- | ----------- |